-When operating as intended, the Conrad 30 program benefits all parties involved.
+When operating as intended, the Conrad 30 program helps rural U.S. areas experiencing doctor shortages and gives many IMGs a chance to thrive in America, benefiting all parties involved.
 Patients who may otherwise have had no recourse but to wait months or years to receive medical attention gain improved access to local healthcare.
 Employers who manage understaffed practices in locations typically unattractive to recent medical graduates obtain an invaluable new employee pool.
 And international medical graduates who would otherwise need to upend their lives can stay in the United States and are granted increased stability and security in their personal and professional lives.

 The Conrad 30 Reauthorization bill offers a rare opportunity for policymakers to take action on something unilaterally benefiting all parties involved.
 In passing the bill, policymakers will strengthen the conditions necessary for the aforementioned outcomes to come to fruition while signaling that the program’s myriad benefits transcend partisanship.